mRs-/Black-Friday-Deals/README.md

 Minimalist mp3 Converter, Nothing Else,Convert videos and audio files to AAC, FLAC, M4A, MP3 & WAV - Nothing else, just pure conversion.

+### 🔍 [HoudahSpot](https://www.houdah.com/houdahSpot/buy.html?coupon=BLACKFRIDAY2024)  - 30% OFF with code BLACKFRIDAY2024

+HoudahSpot is a file search tool that helps you organize files and finds these if you did not.

 <p>&nbsp;</p>

 ## 📌 Productivity Software